Related Pages

 Our whole school takes part in a handwriting competition each half term and a winner is chosen from each year group.
 Here are the winning entries and some of our children from KS1 enjoying their prizes!

-Author Visit - Tom Palmer
+Author Visits - Tom Palmer and Joseph Elliott

 Macbeth Young Shakespeare Company Performance